Tuition & Financing

 Please see the Veterans Education Benefits section on the Office of Financial Aid website.
 Cornell University supports the Yellow Ribbon Program.

 The School of Hotel Administration is committed to enrolling engaged and committed students regardless of financial circumstances.
-This year, the Hotel School will provide more than $250,000 in merit and need-based aid to the May 2018 entering class.

 Students are automatically considered for merit scholarships.
 In order to be considered for need-based aid, students must complete an MMH Need-Based Scholarship Application.
 Both domestic and international students applying to the MMH program are eligible to apply.
 It is assumed that U.S. students will take out the full amount of the Federal Direct Loan (currently $20,500) before a need-based scholarship will be awarded.
 Completed applications should be submitted via email to the MMH Admissions Office (email@example.com).
 Students applying for aid are encouraged to apply early, as aid is limited and consideration is made in the order in which applications are received.